galhev/MNIST/README.md

 # MNIST
-A simple convnet on the MNIST dataset with Keras.
+A simple convnet on MNIST dataset with Keras.